Parts Sourcing: Where to Buy What

 With Tayda, you also have to make sure to get the 6.35mm shaft diameter (they also sell 6mm in most values).
 It can be pretty daunting to wade through their list since they are only categorized by taper—all the values and sizes are in the same long list.

 For your standard clipping and reverse-polarity diodes (1N4148, 1N4001-7, LEDs, BAT41, BAT46), you can’t beat Tayda’s prices or selection.
-They even have a good selection of germaniums, though they are new production and not NOS and don’t tend to have the correct forward voltage.
+They even have a good selection of germaniums, though they are new production and not NOS and don’t tend to have the standard forward voltage of most of the old-stock types.

 For general-purpose silicon transistors, I get everything from Mouser.
 It may be temping to look at Tayda, but some of their components have been verified as fakes (such as their J201) or tend to be really far outside spec.
 The prevailing theory is that they sell a lot of factory reject parts, so while they’re sometimes name-brand, they are not the same quality as purchasing from an authorized reseller.